CTXS (Citrix Systems Inc.): Time to Pay Attention? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Oct 01 when HENSHALL DAVID J sold 5,450 shares for $107.96 per share.
 The transaction valued at 588,382 led to the insider holds 338,567 shares of the business.

 Valuation Measures: